vondadil/zilla-2000/README.md

 - Sidebar matches the Mozilla/Netscape Classic style (icons remain unchanged)
 - All other elements of the browser remain the same for now

-- The throbber is animated while loading a page!!
+- **The throbber is actually animated while loading a page!**

 # Known Issues
 - `Zoom Control` buttons are visually broken (but remain functional)

 # Development State
-The theme is mostly finished.
+The Mozilla Classic theme is mostly finished.
 I'll fix bugs when I have time.
 If this theme breaks on newer versions of Firefox feel free to create a bug report in the issue tracker, make a pull request or message me :)

 -- vondadil (E-Mail: vondadil@vonvon.space)